navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 Cons

 - Requires infra resources to run the containerized application, and all the things that come along with a server (rate limiting, auto scaling), such as [AWS App Runner](https://aws.amazon.com/apprunner/).
-This can have higher costs than a prerendered site, and requires more effort to receive security approvals due to a larger attack surface.
+This can have higher costs than a prerendered site.
+- Higher operational and compliance burden due to the above.
+Requires more effort to create documentation for security approvals due to a larger attack surface.

 ### Prerendering